o5g5o/ITCS-333/Assignment one/README.txt

 File Structure
 ├── index.html      # Main HTML file for the webpage
 ├── styles.css      # Stylesheet for the webpage
+├── images/         # Where some images are stored
 └── README.md       # Project documentation

 How to Run